40% of people worldwide describe their skin as sensitive.

-Cosmetic contact allergies are talked about less frequently than irritation, yet fragrance allergy alone is thought to occur in up to 5.4% of the population¹.
+Cosmetic contact allergies are talked about less frequently than irritation, yet fragrance allergy alone is thought to occur in up to around 3-5% of the population¹.
 If you've ever had eczema, you're even more susceptible.

 Allergic reactions can vary from dry eczema-like patches, which could be mistaken for dry skin, to more obvious inflammation and itching.
 This is why if you frequently react to products, it's best to speak your GP or doctor about getting patch tested, so you can find out what's going on.
 This is important as continuing to use products you're allergic to risks priming your immune system for a stronger reaction.

 It's not possible to eliminate the chance of allergic reaction - if you look hard enough you'll find reports of allergy to almost anything.
 At the minimum, low allergy skincare shouldn't contain common fragrance allergens, and ideally, all ingredients should be considered for their allergenic potential.

-This is why at Harborist, we cover all three of these triggers.
+At Harborist, we think it's really important to cover all three of these triggers.
 While it doesn't guarantee you won't experience a reaction, it means you can feel secure in knowing that your skincare was created with the right amount of care.

-It should be noted that if you're experiencing lots of problems with your skin, it's always best to see your medical practitioner to rule out underlying medical causes, such as rosacea, which will need specific treatment and care.
+It should be noted that if you're experiencing lots of problems with your skin, it's always best to underlying medical causes, such as rosacea, which will need specific treatment and care.

 I hope that gives you some clarity - get in touch if you have any questions!

 ¹ Prevalence of contact allergy in the general population: A systematic review and meta-analysis.
 Alinaghi F, et al. Contact Dermatitis.
 2019.
 PMID: 30370565